Gnomon: a device to track time by the sun's shadow.

 "The ancient Egyptians began numbering their years when the star Sirius rose at the same place as the Sun.
 The Egyptian calendar was the first solar calendar and contained 365 days."

 As early as "1000 BC, the Egyptians put the solar calendar, which consisted of 12, 30-day months with five extra festival days at the end of the year, into use.

 This reckoning of time based on the earth's position about the sun required no astronomical adjustments or observations and became the standard used throughout the Middle Ages and used by Copernicus.

-It is from the Egyptians that we derive our concept of time, conceptions of creation out of the muds and clays of river sediment, ideas concerning living life and judgment at death, about the divinity of the trinity, imagery, writing, libraries as repositories of discoverable information, grain based diets domesticated cats, and the immortality of the soul as an expression of creation.
+It is from the Egyptians that we derive our concept of time, conceptions of creation out of the muds and clays of river sediment, ideas concerning living life and judgment at death, about the divinity of the trinity, imagery, writing, libraries as repositories of discoverable information, grain based diets, domesticated cats, and the immortality of the soul as an expression of creation.

 Egypt is at once our origins and mirror into which we see a repeated regression of human creation and natural destruction in a sort of perverted harmony.
 Once deep inside a tomb or temple ruin along the river Nile, the antiquity of this civilization spread-out as it is along this elongated flood plain is as palpable as any other placement of humanly arranged structures.
 Egypt's places echo of lust and hardship, confidence and diffidence, order and anarchy in ways that remind us of human striving is always demarcated by folly and that human error is forever a means of reconciling ambition with defects.
 Time is but one of those concepts riddled with defective ambition.